davidvuletas/config-properties/README.md

-# webshop-master-fe
+# bank-ui-2fa
-Frontend application of webshop which will use 2FA
+VueJS application of bank which will use 2FA